yorokobi/Puppet-8-for-DevOps-Engineers/ERRATA/chapter_03.md

 can be written as,

-> ... and by looking at three of the most common resource types – packages, files, and services – you will see how to find out the attributes that are available to a resource and how to declare a state.
+> ... and by looking at three of the most common resource types--packages, files, and services--you will discover the attributes available to a resource and how to declare a state.

 ---